apache/accumulo-access/SPECIFICATION.md

 Since `true  ∧ ( false ∨ true )` is true then the entity with authorizations `{RED,GREEN}` can access data labeled with the access expression `RED&(BLUE|GREEN)`.
-The access expression `(RED&BLUE)|(GREEN&PINK)` is an example of an access expression that is false for a entity with authorizations `{RED,GREEN}` and it would look like the following using boolean algebra.
+The access expression `(RED&BLUE)|(GREEN&PINK)` is an example of an access expression that is false for an entity with authorizations `{RED,GREEN}` and it would look like the following using boolean algebra.

  1. ( RED ∈ {RED,GREEN} ∧ BLUE ∈ {RED,GREEN} ) ∨ ( GREEN ∈ {RED,GREEN} ∧ PINK ∈